CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-1.md

 - At the top of the Documents tab in Data Explorer, review the default query SELECT * FROM c.
 This query retrieves and displays all documents in the collection in ID order.

-- To change the query, select Edit Filter, replace the default query with ORDER BY c._ts DESC, and then select Apply Filter.
+- To change the query, select Edit Filter, replace the default query with, and then select Apply Filter.

 ## Create a Partition Key ##